Connect with others who understand.

 With onycholysis, a person’s nails separate or detach from their nail beds.
 It can result from a fungal infection or one of several other conditions, including lung disease or a vitamin C deficiency.
 (CC BY-NC-ND 4.0/DermNet)

-The separation or detachment of nails from the nail bed is referred to as onycholysis.
+The separation or detachment of nails from the nail bed is called onycholysis.
 Onycholysis can be a symptom of a fungal infection, but it can also stem from other causes.
 Nail separation can be associated with conditions including:

 • Lung disease